boegel/easybuild-wiki/Compiler-toolchains.md

                ]
 ```

-Note that to 'build' a toolchain module, you should use the `dummy` toolchain (since you won't actually be building anything, just creating a module file).
+Note that to 'build' a toolchain environment module, you should use the `dummy` toolchain (since you won't actually be building anything, just creating an environment module file).